Collaborations provide Campus Dining with additional resources to efficiently meet sustainability goals.

 Penn State's student farm is one of the biggest local foods contributors to campus.
 The partnership also sees Campus Dining sponsor summer internship opportunities within farm operations.

 Council of Sustainable Leaders

 The Council of Sustainable Leaders unites organizations at Penn State geared towards sustainability, creating a community based around ecological action.
-Collaborations enables feedback to create promote positive change.
+Collaborations enable feedback to create and promote positive change.

 Throughout the year, students can purchase items from participating Campus Dining convenience stores to donate items to Lion’s Pantry.